battre/autocomplete-attribute-explainer/model/modules/parsing_ng/README.md

   # won't be produced as output.
   prefix: { regex_fragment: 'floor:\s*' }
   # This is now the the regular expression that needs to be matched after the
   # floor prefix.
-If a match is found, the matching substring it bound to the
+If a match is found, the matching substring bounds to the
   # output 'floor'.
   parts:
   - regex_fragment: '\d+'